marq24/emacberry.com/_docs/3000-sensors.md

 - [ANT+ Plugins Service from PlayStore](https://play.google.com/store/apps/details?id=com.dsi.ant.plugins.antplus)
 - [ANT Radio Service from PlayStore](https://play.google.com/store/apps/details?id=com.dsi.ant.service.socket)

-> Just a another side note: When I used ANT+ on my phone I ran into serious Wi-Fi-connection issues while my phone was
+> Just another side note: When I used ANT+ on my phone I ran into serious Wi-Fi-connection issues while my phone was
 > on **roaming** (on vacation) and try to connect to my ANT+ HR Sensor (each time Wi-Fi was turned off).
 So I have my
 > opinion about the quality concerning the ANT+ drivers (build in Canada) but make your own experience.